desiderr/mmp_toolbox/README.md

 ## OOI mmp_toolbox

 There are currently two versions of Matlab code available to process McLane Moored Profiler (MMP) data acquired at OOI surface mooring sites.
 The **coastal** folder contains version 2.20c which processes data from all of the instruments mounted on 'coastal' MMPs including its acoustic current meter (ACM), the Nortek AD2CP.
-The **global** folder contains Version 3.0 which contains one main routine which can process both non-ACM coastal and non-ACM global data.
+The **global** folder contains version 3.10 which contains one main routine which can process both non-ACM coastal and non-ACM global data.
 A future release is planned which will integrate global ACM (Falmouth 3DMP) data processing with version 3.0.

 ### Coastal OOI MMP sites
 * CE09OSPM (**C**oastal **E**ndurance)